 dump() function is not activated by default.
 To activate it, you must enable the Debug mode, by setting

 Since version 1.5, PrestaShop is able to host more than one store within a single installation of the software.
 Many shop administrators choose to enable this feature, and it can have a significant impact on the way PrestaShop works.
 You should therefore make sure that anything you code for PrestaShop works in both single and multistore mode.

 Enabling the multistore mode is easy: go to the general preferences page, and put the “Enable Multistore” option to “Yes”.

-You can read more about the multistore mode in the PrestaShop 1.6 User Guide: http://doc.prestashop.com/display/PS16/Managing+Multiple+Shops.
+You can read more about the multistore mode in PrestaShop 1.7 User Guide.

-There are three main configuration files, all located in the
+There are four main configuration files, three located in the

 It is the main configuration file for PrestaShop.
 You should not have to touch anything in there.